-Although there’s been a number of good space movies made, so very few actually take place predominantly in outer space with the majority set on an alien planet somewhere.
-In addition to satisfying this specific requirement, each movie on this list needed to have an original, compelling storyline which also raised some profound issues for both humanity and science.
-Here is my selection in chronological order:
+Although there’s been a number of good space movies made over the years, so very few actually take place predominantly in outer space with the majority set on an alien planet somewhere.
+As well as satisfying this specific requirement, I consider each of the movies mentioned here as also having an original, compelling storyline that raises some profound questions about humanity and science.
+With that said, here is my selection of the best sci-fi movies set in outer space, listed in chronological order:

 2001: A Space Odyssey (1968)